-Goodshop Fetch automatically shows you the best coupons and deals at online stores, and a percentage of what you spend will go to this campaign.
+Goodshop Fetch automatically finds and activates the best coupons wherever you shop online, and a % of what you spend will go to Homeless Empowerment Program.
 Saving and raising money has never been easier!

 Homeless Empowerment Program